Tae-Eon/Gen-CUDE/synthetic/Readme.md

-To reproduce the experimental results of paper, we recommend using keras version code.
+It is recommended to use the Keras version code to reproduce the experimental results of the paper.

 * Data length : 3e6
 * Clean source : Symmetric Markov chain
 * Transition probability : 0.1